The Oral Presentation Abstract window has been extended to February 4th, 2024 by 11:59 PM.

 This track is aimed towards helping GIS Managers.
 Whether you are a seasoned professional, or new to the role, presentations in this session will provide you some valuable insight and lessons learned from both the public and private sectors.
 We encourage the submission of abstracts for presentations highlighting methods and tactics used by GIS managers in public and private sectors.

-Water utilities are challenged with increased regulatory reporting requirements regarding their field assets.
-GIS applications have enabled operators to meet these new challenges for data analysis, field inspections, data management, quality control, outreach and regulatory reporting.
+Water/Wastewater/Stormwater utilities are challenged with increased regulatory reporting requirements regarding their field assets.
+GIS applications and approaches have enabled operators to meet these new challenges for data analysis, field inspections, data management, quality control, outreach and regulatory reporting.
 The recent EPA Lead and Copper rule is just one example of how GIS has play the key role in the operations of water utilities by using or deploying Machine Learning, Survey123, the HUB, predictive analysis and Dashboards.
-The data management workflows require a unique approach to suite the challenges facing each operation.
-Submit your abstract andjoin this discussion at the PA GIS Conference to learn more about how communities in Pennsylvania are making GIS work for them in the water utilities space.
+Another such example is the application of stormwater fees, where GIS is being used to better understand the percent cover of impermeable surfaces.
+Data management workflows require a unique approach to suite the challenges facing each operation.
+Submit your abstract and join this discussion at the PA GIS Conference to learn more about how communities in Pennsylvania are making GIS work for them in the water/wastewater/stormwater utilities space.